 No!
 We welcome writers of all backgrounds and interests.
 If you were part of your high school newspaper or if you’ve never even read the news, we want you to join the Quest.
 You will be partnered with an editor who can help you improve your writing.

 Can I write articles about whatever I want for the Quest?

 Yes!
 Unlike student publications at many other schools, the Quest does not expect their writers to “put in their time” writing the articles we want you to write.
 We will always provide ideas for articles that would be interesting to cover, but you are also welcome to pitch your own articles.

 The Quest Editorial Board has been historically predominantly white and homogeneous, and the Board has taken several steps in an ongoing process to address this fact.
 The Board has increased outreach to first year students, partnered with the DoJo on a recommendation program for new writers, and participated in a diversity training.
-The Board is currently working with Student Senate to reform the election process to make the Quest more accessible as an institution.
+Previously, the Board worked with Senate to reform the election process to make the Quest more accessible as an institution.

 Can I put my experience writing for the Quest on a resume?

 Yes!
 If you have ever written an article for the Quest, you are a Staff Writer, and this experience is a valuable component of a resume when you are applying for a journalism position or any position.